firstdraft/dev_toolbar/README.md

 bundle install
 ```

-Finally, add a configuration file with the names and routes you want links for:
+Then, add a configuration file with the names and routes you want links for:

 ```rb
 # config/initializers/dev_toolbar.rb